ArthurBrouwersSemester3/Documentation/Sprint planning - retrospective.md

 We decided to try a new Retrospective which we made ourselves the Clash royale retrospective.

 legend:

-collaborating on same tasks:
+<span style="color:red">-collaborating on same tasks:
--Working on the exact same functionality.
+Working on the exact same functionality.
-planning:
+-planning:
--Keep the planning up to date and structured. documentation
+Keep the planning up to date and structured.
+-documentation
--instead of only using word/docs document it
+instead of only using word/docs document it in your portfolio.</span>
--in your portfolio.

-communication
+<span style="color:green">communication
-+keep our promises and the way of working. balanced
+-keep our promises and the way of working. balanced
-+Both of us serve an equal amount of work. online
+-Both of us serve an equal amount of work. online
-+the way of working online for example
+-the way of working online for example screen sharing and calling.</span>
-+screen sharing and calling.

 We achieved nearly all the goals we set for this sprint.
 We didn't end up fully completing user storie 1